damontecres/StashAppAndroidTV/CONTRIBUTING.md

 ### Submodule

-Certain assets are provided by thehttps://github.com/stashapp/stash repo which is included as a submodule.
+Certain assets are provided by the Stash repo (https://github.com/stashapp/stash) which is included as a submodule.
 Make sure to run `git submodule update --init --recursive --remote` after cloning this repo to get the latest version of the submodule.

-If you get compile errors such as `java.nio.file.NoSuchFileException: .../StashAppAndroidTV/app/src/main/res/mipmap-anydpi/stash_logo.png`, you need to update the submodule (or the paths in `stashapp/stash` has changed!).
+If you get compile errors such as `java.nio.file.NoSuchFileException: .../StashAppAndroidTV/app/src/main/res/mipmap-nodpi/stash_logo.png`, you need to update the submodule (or the paths in `stashapp/stash` have changed!).